CrowdHailer/raxx/extensions/raxx_logger/README.md

 # Raxx.Logger

-Middleware for basic logging in Raxx servers.
+Middleware for basic logging in Raxx services.

-TODO
-- Depend on branch in mix.exs
-- Changelog can tag the same raxx tag or PR